Changissnz/selfinterest/README.md

 of 1861.
 Both events were essentially caused by and for institutions, and perhaps the defeats of both Brutus and Robert E. Lee were due to their love for their institutions, so great that their cognition was clouded to such extents to spin them round and round down the holes for their defeats, psycho-analytically speaking.
-Social norms are a product of the "social animal" that is the human being, strived for by individuals and established through the sheer acceptance by the populace.
+Social norms are a product of the "social creature" that is the human being, strived for by individuals and established through the sheer acceptance by the populace.
 The competitive spirit of human beings help to oscillate acceptance on the forms pertaining to the norm, and the actualities through the course of time by human beings